Your Newborn Checklist - Comfort

 sleeping

-place for your baby and it can be a true sleep helper.
+place for your baby and it can become a valuable sleep helper.

-A bedtime routine is very important to help your baby learn to sleep
+A bedtime routine is important to help your baby learn to sleep

 independently.
 Going-to-sleep cues tell your baby it is time for bed.